zan-xhipe/rest/README.md

 rest service use <service-name>
 ```

+# Aliases
+You can set an alias for a specific call with ```rest service alias <name> <method> <path>``` you can then use ```rest perform <name> [<data>]``` to call the aliased path with the specified method.
+This will use any path and method specific settings that you may have previously set.

+This can be very useful to save actions that you perform often.
+Combining this with parameters is especially useful in turning rest into a client for the service.

 # Parameters
 You can provide parameters with your request.
 Parameters can either be stored in the service database using init, or provided with the request.
 In a request the parameter name is preceded with ":", when storing the ":" is omitted.
 ```